astaranowicz/DCCT/README.md

 Conference Version:

 A. Staranowicz, G.R.
 Brown, F. Morbidi, and G.L.
 Mariottini.
 Easyto-Use and Accurate Calibration of RGB-D Cameras from Spheres.
 In R. Klette, M. Rivera, and S. Satoh, editors, Proc.
 6th Pacific-Rim Symposium on Image and Video Technology, volume 8333, pages 265–278.
 Springer, 2014.
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+Copyright (C) 2016 Aaron Staranowicz and Gian Luca Mariottini

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 %%%%%%%%%%%